vishakanirmal/vishakanirmal.github.io/content/dandelion.md

     </div>
 </div>

-This project was completed as a client project through the Brown University @ Rhode Island School of Design Wintersession.
+This project was completed as a client project through the Brown University & Rhode Island School of Design Wintersession.
 Although I completed this project on my own, I worked alongside six other students working for Dandelion as they designed for retail pop ups, advent calendar, and factory uniform design.
-With this group, I was able to gather feedback from these collaborators as well as Dandelion stakeholders.
+With this group, I was able to gather feedback from my student collaborators as well as relevant Dandelion stakeholders.

 In this project, notable parts of my main design process included:
 <div class="process-flow">